How long will it take to notice improvement?

-Are any animals or animal products are used in the production of Sun Herbal formulas?
+Are any animals or animal products are used in the production of our formulas?

-Are any endangered species used in the production of Sun Herbal medicines?
+Are any endangered species used in the production of our herbal formulas?

 While this practice does still occur in some parts of China, the majority of herbal medicines produced in China use only farmed or cultivated species.
 This is currently enforced internationally by CITES (The Convention on International Trade in Endangered Species).

 In compliance with the CITES regulations all of the endangered or potentially endangered herbs

 used in our formulas are commercially farmed and wild crafted.

 Does acupuncture hurt?

 Unlike dry-needling, acupuncture involves very minimal needle stimulation.
 The hair fine pins are quickly inserted to the correct depth and then left for the duration of the treatment.

 Because of the low trauma associated with the insertion of such fine and sharp needles, the level of pain felt with each insertion, and bleeding at the site is generally non-existent.

 As you relax more with each consecutive treatment, sensations may range between subtle tingling, to warmth, to surges or aches and can be felt in other areas internally than just the needle site.